lngquoctrung/getting-started-docker/README.md

 ## **3. Terms in Docker**

-1. **Container**: An application init is independent, slight, which contains the applications and every necessary thing to run itself such as resources, libraries, configurations, dependencies.
+1. **Container**: An application unit is independent, lightweight, which contains the applications and every necessary thing to run itself such as resources, libraries, configurations, dependencies.
 2. **Image**: A read-only template contains instructions for creating containers.
 An image is like a _"blueprint"_ for a container.

-3. **Dockerfile**: A text file contains commands to build a Docker image.
-It defines how to install software, copy files, and setup environment configurations.
+3. **Dockerfile**: A Dockerfile is a text file with commands to build a Docker image, defining software installation, file copying, and environment setup.
 4. **Docker Engine**: Docker's core is responsible for creating, running, and managing containers.
 It includes the **Daemon server** and **Command Line Interface (CLI)**.
 5. **Docker Hub**: Cloud storage or repository stores and shares Docker's images.
 We can download image from there such as nginx, rabbitmq, ... or push our images.
 6. **Repository**: Repository stores our images with many versions (It is distinguished by **tags**.
 For example: `nginx:latest` that is the latest version of Nginx in repository `nginx` or `nginx:1.27.4`).
 7. **Volume**: This is a persistent data storage mechanism in Docker.
 Volumes allow data to persist beyond the life of the container, avoiding data loss when the container is deleted.
 8. **Network**: A network system in Docker allows containers to communicate with each other or with the outside world.
 Docker networks include types such as `bridge`, `host`, `overaly`.
 9. **Docker Compose**: A template define, create and run multi-container applications at the same time using the `docker-compose.yml` file.
 We usually use it for building multiple containers or multiple services.
+10. **Registry**: A registry, like Docker Hub, stores and distributes Docker images.

 ----------------------